 Beginning on June 25, 2021, BKB began to have “Regathering” (in-person) Shabbat Evening Services in the BKB sanctuary under strict COVID limits.
 As of now, the limits include requiring reservations for seating, masks at all times, and social distancing.
 One or two Regathering services will take place each month as of now.
 Please log onto the Calendar of Events page on this website for the schedule of future “Regathering” services.

 “Normally” (pre- and post- Coronavirus restrictions), the service is in the sanctuary and is followed by an Oneg Shabbat Dessert.
 And, occasionally there will be a Shabbat dinner preceding the service, for example the annual barbeque Shabbat evening dinner during Sukkot.

 Please see the calendar page for how to connect with these services online and for the schedule of service leaders.

 BKB Shabbat Morning Services

-However, during the Coronavirus emergency, Shabbat Morning Services are being conducted on Zoom.
+During the Coronavirus emergency, this service is being conducted on Zoom.
 To get a Zoom invitation to this service, please email email@example.com.

-Please check the calendar on this website or at BKB’s Facebook page for the upcoming schedule of service leaders.
+Please check the calendar on this website or at BKB’s Facebook page for the upcoming schedule for this service.